-It is imperative that you host some king of recurring material that consistently shows your expertise.
-Viral content often comes from a recurring piece of content where it be some kind of web series, podcast, blog, daily motivation, etc.
+It is imperative that you host some kind of recurring material that consistently shows your expertise.
+Viral content often comes from a recurring piece of content whether it be some kind of web series, podcast, blog, daily motivation, etc.

 This is because when you consistently put something out there you are developing a core audience that will look forward to consuming your content.

-When you create something more entertaining, funny, or thought provoking than usual they will share it with there audience which could start the snowball effect of social traffic.
+When you create something more entertaining, funny, or thought-provoking than usual they will share it with their audience which could start the snowball effect of social traffic.

 Share your post in direct messages to people and ask for likes, comments, and shares until you don’t have to do it anymore.
 The traffic that you could possibly get is well worth it.
 Most content does not go viral immediately it often takes some time.